crashoverride777/swifty-sk-scroll-view/README.md

 # Release notes

+- v1.3

+Small fixes and improvements.

-v1.2.1
+- v1.2.1

 Clean-up

-v1.2
+- v1.2

-- Updated sample project to show how to add more sprites to the same scrollView page.
+Updated sample project to show how to add more sprites to the same scrollView page.

-v1.1
+- v1.1

-- Small improvements to make it easier to select vertical or horizontal scrolling without having to adjust some settings in the helper manually.
+Small improvements to make it easier to select vertical or horizontal scrolling without having to adjust some settings in the helper manually.

 v1.0